susan123-dot/testin/README.md

     - Review Process
         The review process is a systematic approach to evaluating and providing feedback on various artifacts, documents, or components related to software development.
         - Planning
+            The review process begins with planning, where the objectives, scope, and schedule for the review are determined.
+The artifacts or components to be reviewed are identified, and the roles and responsibilities of the reviewers are defined.
         - Preparation
         - Conducting the Review
         - Communication Discussion